3 observations after Embiid scores Sixers-record 70 points

 The Sixers’ initial defensive game plan featured Nicolas Batum guarding Wembanyama, who he’s mentored and raved about for years.
 Embiid roamed around the paint.

-San Antonio and Wembanyama shredded apart that defense over the game’s first few minutes.
+Wembanyama and the Spurs shredded apart that defense over the game’s first few minutes.
 Jeremy Sochan and former Sixer Julian Champagnie knocked down threes.
 Wembanyama added a long-range jumper of his own and then showed off his otherworldly fluidity at 7-foot 4 by grabbing a defensive rebound, dribbling up the floor and sinking a smooth pull-up three.

 Spurs hang around despite unstoppable Embiid